What Happens When Corporations Hate Their Own Customers

 In the financial services industry, we have seen the criminality from the mortgage fraud that caused the 2008 recession.
 We also have seen the global felony that affected millions of unsuspecting investors worldwide, as prosecutors made the case that traders at some of the world’s largest banks rigged LIBOR rates, foreign exchange, and gold and silver prices.

-In the most recent charges, prosecutors charged traders in January 2017 at Barclays, JPMorgan Chase and Citibank, some of the largest banks in the world, with conspiring to rig exchange markets through discussions in an electronic chat room known as The Cartel, according to a news report on Bloomberg news.
+In the most recent charges, prosecutors charged traders in January 2017 at Barclays, JPMorgan Chase, and Citibank, some of the largest banks in the world, with conspiring to rig exchange markets through discussions in an electronic chat room known as The Cartel, according to a news report on Bloomberg news.

 These firms are online and emphasize lower fees, so more money goes into your account.
-This is critical because the only investment variables any investor can control are fees, expenses and how much you save.
+This is critical because the only investment variables any investor can control are fees, expenses, and how much you save.
 All else is up to the random moves of the markets.

-So when we see a man being victimized by a large corporation that overbooked its flight, read about a customer at Well-Fargo that had credit cards issued without their permission, or a class action lawsuit filed by 401(k) investors who paid too much for mutual funds, we should recognize this is the way too many global corporations do business in a near-monopoly marketplace.
+So when we see a man being victimized by a large corporation that overbooked its flight, read about a customer at Well-Fargo who had credit cards issued without their permission, or a class action lawsuit filed by 401(k) investors who paid too much for mutual funds, we should recognize this is the way too many global corporations do business in a near-monopoly marketplace.

 LEAVE A REPLY